NAACP demands everybody in viral pepper spray video be ‘held accountable’

 “The people who I think [are] supposed to protect my children, hurt my child,” said Clintina Rolle.

 “I saw the video — like an anxiety attack hit me,” Clintina recounted.
 “I couldn’t even breathe.
 I had to hold my chest, cause I said, ‘That ain’t my child.
 No, that ain’t him.’
 My brother said, ‘Yes, that’s your child.
 I said, ‘They beating him like he’s nobody.
-They hurting him like he’s an animal.'”
+They hurting him like he’s an animal.’
+I had to take him to Broward Hospital for them to take X-rays.
+When they take the X-rays, they said my son’s nose was fractured.”

+Clintina said her son also suffered head and shoulder injuries and is suffering from Post-Traumatic Stress Disorder.

+“My nose hurts a little bit, but I’m just trying to focus on school,” Delucca Rolle told the South Florida Sun Sentinel.

 Prominent civil rights attorney Ben Crump stood at the podium with fellow activists, religious leaders and leaders from the local chapter of the NAACP to talk about expectations moving forward.